What you need to know about data privacy compliance

 While the DCAI 2022 has been tabled for now, the changes will impact Canada's private sector privacy law and provide new rules for the responsible development and deployment of artificial intelligence (AI).

-In the US, the California Consumer Privacy Act was the first and most forward-thinking legislation in the country.
-But there are already amendments and expansions being proposed under the new California Privacy Rights Act (CPRA) which is set to come into effect in January 2023.
+In the US, the California Consumer Privacy Act was the first and most forward-thinking privacy legislation in the country.
+Its expansion, the California Privacy Rights Act (CPRA), officially came into effect in January 2023, further strengthening consumer privacy protection.

 Other states including Utah, Colorado, Connecticut, Virginia, Pennsylvania, New Jersey, and Ohio, have also followed suit, having either implemented their own laws or are currently in the process of passing new privacy regulations.